axibase/atsd/portals/portals-overview.md

 https://atsd_host:8443/portal/4.xhtml
 ```

-Enabled regular portals are listed under the **Portals** drop-down at the right upper corner of the ATSD web interface.
+Enabled regular portals are listed at the **Portals** drop-down at the right upper corner of the ATSD web interface.

 ![](resources/creating-and-assigning-portals_6.png)